eschava/broadlink-mqtt/README.md

 `replay` -> `broadlink/tv/samsung/power`
 and saved interpretation of IR signal will be replayed from file `commands/tv/samsung/power`

+Another format for replaying recorded command is using file name as a message and folder as MQTT topic.
+**Example**: to replay power button for Samsung TV send
+`power` -> `broadlink/tv/samsung`
+and saved interpretation of IR signal will be replayed from file `commands/tv/samsung/power`

 ### Smart mode
 Smart mode means that if file with command doesn't exist it will be recorded.
 Every next execution of the command will replay it.